vivivivianne/bunlist/README.md

+# 🐇BunArr
-# 🐇BunArr - A simple c99 dynamic array implementation
+A simple c99 dynamic array implementation

 ## ✅ Features and Usage:

-- The code is overly commented with the usage explained in it.
+- The header file is overly commented with the usage explained in it.
 - Set a initial capacity to avoid unnecessary memory reallocations.
 - Control array growth once it reaches max size (linear and geometric progression).
-- use bunarr_exe() to run a function on all the items of the array.
+- Use bunarr_exe() to run a function on all the items of the array.
-- bunarr_free() destroys the array.
+- bunarr_free() destroys the array, and calls callback function in each item if one is defined.
-- to use simply copy the headers and bunarr.c
+- To use simply copy the headers and bunarr.c

 ## ⚠️  Caveats: